thehyve/RADAR-aRMT-protocols/README.md

 # Protocols

-Each directory is analogous to a study site, where a specific protocol applies.
+Each directory is analogous to a RADAR project in the Management Portal, where a specific protocol applies.

 More documentation to come.